progit/progit/fr/06-git-tools/01-chapter6.markdown

-# Git Tools #
+# Utilitaires Git #

-By now, you’ve learned most of the day-to-day commands and workflows that you need to manage or maintain a Git repository for your source code control.
+--By now, you’ve learned most of the day-to-day commands and workflows that you need to manage or maintain a Git repository for your source code control.
 You’ve accomplished the basic tasks of tracking and committing files, and you’ve harnessed the power of the staging area and lightweight topic branching and merging.
+A présent, vous avez appris les commandes et modes de fonctionnements de tous les jours requis pour gérer et maintenir un dépôt Git pour la gestion de votre code source.
+Vous avez déroulés les routines de *tracking* et de *committing* de files, and vous avez exploité la puissance de la *staging area* et du départ en branches et des merges de branches locales de travail.

-Now you’ll explore a number of very powerful things that Git can do that you may not necessarily use on a day-to-day basis but that you may need at some point.
+--Now you’ll explore a number of very powerful things that Git can do that you may not necessarily use on a day-to-day basis but that you may need at some point.
+Désormais, vous allez explorer un certain nombre de fonctionnalités particulièrement efficaces, fonctionnalités que vous n'utiliserez que peu souvant mais dont vous pourriez avoir l'usage à un moment ou à un autre.

-## Revision Selection ##
+## Sélection des versions ##

-Git allows you to specify specific commits or a range of commits in several ways.
+--Git allows you to specify specific commits or a range of commits in several ways.
 They aren’t necessarily obvious but are helpful to know.
+Git vous permet d'adresser certains *commits* ou un ensemble de *commits* de différentes façons.
+Si elles ne sont pas toutes évidentes il est bon de les connaître.

-### Single Revisions ###
+### Révisions ponctuelles ###

-You can obviously refer to a commit by the SHA-1 hash that it’s given, but there are more human-friendly ways to refer to commits as well.
+--You can obviously refer to a commit by the SHA-1 hash that it’s given, but there are more human-friendly ways to refer to commits as well.
 This section outlines the various ways you can refer to a single commit.
+Naturellement, vous pouvez référencer un *commit* par le hash SHA-1, mais il existe des méthodes plus confortables pour le genre humain.
+Cette section présente les méthodes pour référencer un *commit* simple.

-### Short SHA ###
+### SHA court ###

-Git is smart enough to figure out what commit you meant to type if you provide the first few characters, as long as your partial SHA-1 is at least four characters long and unambiguous — that is, only one object in the current repository begins with that partial SHA-1.
+--Git is smart enough to figure out what commit you meant to type if you provide the first few characters, as long as your partial SHA-1 is at least four characters long and unambiguous — that is, only one object in the current repository begins with that partial SHA-1.
+Git est capable de deviner de quel *commit* vous parlez si vous ne fournissez que quelques caractères du début du hash, pour autant que votre SHA-1 partiel comporte 4 caractères et ne génère pas de collision - dans ces conditions, un objet seulement verra son SHA-1 correspondre.

-For example, to see a specific commit, suppose you run a `git log` command and identify the commit where you added certain functionality:
+--For example, to see a specific commit, suppose you run a `git log` command and identify the commit where you added certain functionality:
+Par exemple, pour afficher un *commit* préis, supposons que vous exécutiez `git log` et que vous identifiez le *commit* où vous avez introduit une fonctionnalité précise.

 	$ git log
 	commit 734713bc047d87bf7eac9674765ae793478c50d3